-The Department of Journalism and Media Studies, a “Program of Distinction” at USF St. Petersburg, strives for teaching excellence, supports faculty and student research and community and professional service, and promotes multicultural understanding.
+The Department of Journalism and Digital Communication, a “Program of Distinction” at USF St. Petersburg, strives for teaching excellence, supports faculty and student research and community and professional service, and promotes multicultural understanding.
 We work untiringly to graduate accomplished students who can make valuable contributions to and understand the workings of their chosen fields and to be excellent and active citizens.
 Our overall values reflect those of the university in that we endeavor to provide our students with an education rich in practical experience and theory; collaborate with each other and the campus community; promote respect for others and their views; develop desire and ability for innovative and creative expression and unfettered pursuit of truth; nurture deliberative dialogue and shared governance; promote ethical behavior imbued with honesty, integrity, and openness; and to encourage civic awareness and service.

 Our Specific Mission is to: